 Direct Payments put you in control of your own lifestyle.
 You can employ people or buy services or equipment you choose, to provide the help that you need.
-You can receive Direct Payments as an alternative to having services from Adult Services.
+You can receive Direct Payments as an alternative to having services from the Council.

 There are two types of Direct Payments - the type you receive is dependent on your needs, circumstances, and what the funding is intended to achieve:

 - One-Off Direct Payments is a single payment made to buy goods or services

 - On-Going Direct Payments is monthly payments to enable you to receive regular funding to buy goods or services

 Direct Payments is not a benefit, and will not affect any benefits you currently receive.
 It is not counted as taxable income.

 How you can use Direct Payments